How to Get an Industrial and Commercial Machinery Wholesale Trading License in Dubai

 Step 5: Choose your workspace.
 Select a flexi-desk, shared office, or dedicated office depending on operational needs.

-Step 6: Pay fees and receive your licence.
-Upon payment and document approval, your trading licence is issued.
+Step 6: Pay fees and receive your license.
+Upon payment and document approval, your trading license is issued.

 Step 7: Open a corporate bank account.
 Several UAE banks support free zone company accounts with straightforward documentation requirements.

-The entire process typically takes between five and fifteen working days from application to licence issuance, depending on document readiness.
+The entire process typically takes between five and fifteen working days from application to license issuance, depending on document readiness.

 Licensing and Compliance Requirements